xz-stjude/MitoEdit/README.md

 ```

 **Expected Output:**
-When using an input file, the generated Excel file will contain only one spreadsheet, similar to the following:
+When using an input file, the generated Excel file will contain only one spreadsheet, similar to the following: (example taken from the file provided in the *Input* folder)

 **1. All_Windows Sheet**
 | Pipeline| Position |Reference_Base | Mutant Base | Window Size | Window Sequence | Target Location| Number of bystanders | Position of Bystanders | Optimal Flanking TALEs | Flag_CheckBystanderEffect |LeftTALE1 |	RightTALE1|LeftTALE2|RightTALE2 |